Author & Audience Trends (4)

-Today it is extremely difficult for new authors to enter into the book-selling system.
+Today it is extremely difficult for new authors to enter into the book-selling system (PART FOUR – and last of the series).
 This is because of an industry-wide, entrenched mindset that is: publishing professionals serve as â€œguardians of qualityâ€.
 At every level of the publishing and bookselling industry, we are poised to filter out the unworthy on behalf of the book-buying audience.

 Book buyers, too,Â have been trained to trust ‘the pros’ to weed out poorly conceived, badly edited, ratty-looking offerings.
 Supposedly, this reduced list will prove to be more profitable for all concerned … except for new, upcoming authors, of course, who are pounding on the gate to the castle.

 There is some validity to the guardians-of-quality claim.
 I will state for the record, editing is one of the most important value-added activities we middle-people apply to the process.
 Authors with access to great editors usually produce improved stories, which is why authors have allowed themselves to be hobbled for so long.

 Now donâ€™t get me wrong.
 Improved quality is not reason enough to justify the constraints we put on new authors and it is not enough of a reason to deny audiences that which they wish to receive.